Brad Marchand: Boston Bruins (2009–2025)

-The Bruins' offence continued to struggle into the 2015–16 NHL season, when Marchand was indefinitely placed on the injured list.
-He had been stunned by a collision with Dale Weise of the Canadiens on October 10 and did not return to the game; the Bruins later revealed that Marchand had suffered a concussion from the collision.
+The Bruins' offence continued to struggle into the 2015–16 season, when Marchand was indefinitely placed on the injured list.
+He had been stunned by a collision with Dale Weise of the Montreal Canadiens on October 10, 2015, and did not return to the game; the Bruins later revealed that Marchand had suffered a concussion from the collision.
 He ultimately missed two games, returning on October 17 for a match against the Arizona Coyotes.
-Marchand was on the other side of a suspension in November, when he suffered an illegal check to the head from Colorado Avalanche skater Gabriel Landeskog.
+Marchand was on the other side of a suspension on November 12, when he suffered an illegal check to the head from Colorado Avalanche skater and captain Gabriel Landeskog.
 Landeskog received a two-game suspension, while Marchand was fined $5,000 for throwing a punch after the incident.
-The next month, Marchand received a suspension of his own for clipping Mark Borowiecki of the Ottawa Senators.
+On December 30, Marchand received a suspension of his own for clipping Mark Borowiecki of the Ottawa Senators.
 Because Marchand was considered a repeat offender, he was penalized with three games and over $150,000.
 During a home game on February 6, 2016, Marchand was allowed an overtime penalty shot against the Buffalo Sabres when defenceman Rasmus Ristolainen dropped his stick to grab Marchand and prevent a shot.
 Marchand successfully made the shot for the first overtime penalty-shot goal in franchise history.
-While the Bruins missed the playoffs once again with a regular season tiebreaker loss to the Ottawa Senators, Marchand set a career-high 37 goals during the 2015–16 season.
+While the Bruins missed the playoffs once again by just three points in the standings with a regular season tiebreaker loss to the Ottawa Senators, Marchand set a career-high 37 goals during the 2015–16 season along with 24 assists for 61 points in 77 games.
 He also received his second Seventh Player Award, as voted by fans of the New England Sports Network.